91st Pennsylvania Infantry Regiment: 1865 campaigns and war's end

 While attempting once again to destroy the Weldon Railroad in early January 1865 and engaging the CSA again at Hatcher's Run on February 6, the 91st Pennsylvania sustained further casualties, including Capt.
-John Edgar, Jr., who was killed, and Lt.
+John Edgar Jr., who was killed, and Lt.
 William H. Frailey, who was wounded.
 In addition, Capt.
 George P. Finney was captured, as were several other members of the regiment.
 Then, while fighting at Dabney's Mill in the Second Battle of Hatcher's Run and the Battle of Gravelly Run in late March, the regiment lost 14 more men, including Capt.
 Hope.
 During the fighting at Five Forks and Sailor's Creek, the regiment had less costly successes, however, and was able to assist in the capture of supply wagons and CSA troops while driving the larger body of the CSA toward the Appomattox Court House.
-While there, the 91st Pennsylvanians witnessed the formal surrender on April 9, 1865 of the Confederate States Army by Gen. Robert E. Lee.
+While there, the 91st Pennsylvanians witnessed the formal surrender on April 9, 1865, of the Confederate States Army by Gen. Robert E. Lee.

-The war technically over but the preservation of America's Union not yet completely assured, the regiment was subsequently marched to Petersburg and Sutherland Station, where it remained until May 4 when it was ordered to Richmond and then Bailey's Crossoads.
+The war technically over but the preservation of America's Union not yet completely assured, the regiment was subsequently marched to Petersburg and Sutherland Station, where it remained until May 4 when it was ordered to Richmond and then Bailey's Crossroads.

 On May 23, the 91st Pennsylvania marched in the Union's Grand Review of the Armies in Washington, D.C., a massive military parade which had been ordered held by President Andrew Johnson both to honor the soldiers who had fought for the Union during the long war and to lift the spirits of the nation in the wake of the assassination of Johnson's predecessor Abraham Lincoln.

 The regiment then officially mustered out on July 10, 1865, and disbanded after its men returned to Philadelphia.